mobiletest2016/machine-learning-articles/articles/which-regularizer-do-i-need-for-training-my-neural-network.md

 If you can answer them positively, it's time to start some validation activities.
 First of all, you'll need a baseline model, with which you can compare the effects of training models with a regularizer.
 Quite unsurprisingly, such a baseline model could be one where no regularization is applied.
 Hence, the first step is to train such a baseline model with your sub sample.
 Do make sure to evaluate it with testing data as well, to see how well it generalizes.

 Afterwards, the validation process can start.
 I always think it's best to start with Elastic Net based regularization here, as it combines L1 and L2.
-Apply it to the layers of your choice, set the hyperparameters \[latex\]\\lambda\_1\[/latex\] and \[latex\]\\lambda\_2\[/latex\] (or \[latex\]\\alpha\[/latex\], depending on your approach), and train the model - once again with your sub sample.
+Apply it to the layers of your choice, set the hyperparameters $\\lambda\_1$ and $\\lambda\_2$ (or $\\alpha$, depending on your approach), and train the model - once again with your sub sample.
 After training, make sure to generate evaluation metrics as well.
 Then, you might play around a bit in terms of settings and retrain for a couple of times, but depending on the results this might be not even necessary.
 Move on to question 4.

 #### No - move on to question 3